-Replace all those face lotions and cleansers with plastic-free solid versions, Ethique have a great selection as an example.
+Replace all those face lotions and cleansers with plastic-free solid versions, Ethique has a great selection as an example.

 Old Rags & Ocean-Friendly Cleaning Products

-Instead of cleaning rags that are likely made from fibres which release micro-plastics, rags made from old material you own already could be your eco-alternative.
-Cleaning products-wise I swear by Ocean Saver who sell plastic-free capsules that you dissolve into water (in an bottle you may already own).
+Instead of cleaning rags that are likely made from fibres that release micro-plastics, rags made from old material you own already could be your eco-alternative.
+Cleaning products-wise I swear by Ocean Saver who sell plastic-free capsules that you dissolve into water (in a bottle you may already own).
 They do anti-bac, floor cleaner.. you name it!

 Shampoo & Conditioner Bars

 A swap that is becoming more available and common on the high street; replacing hair products for solid bar versions, this eliminates plastic as well as washes the hair with natural ingredients (they do take a while to adjust to though!).

 There are many eco-alternatives to disposable razors readily available, with one example being Friction Free Shaving where you can buy the razor handle as well as heads that you can return to be recycled by the company!

 Another area of the bathroom is your teeth cleaning routine.
 Personally, this is an area I have most recently began to tackle, with purchasing Brushd recyclable toothbrush heads for my electric toothbrush as well as compostable floss by Georganics.
 Both products help the planet in their own way, with the recyclable toothbrush heads steering plastic away from landfill (as Brushd recycle them for you when you send them back to them in the prepackaged box!) as well as the floss naturally biodegrading due to the natural ingredients.